 Ryan Reynolds was perfect as Deadpool.
 It is easy to see how much he really loved the character.
 He embodied the fast –talking, chimichanga loving character.
 His delivery of every comedic line hits hard and fast, but lands every time.
 There was never a dull moment in his performance.
 T.J.
 Miller plays a prominent role in the film and adds his sense of comedy to his character.
 His chemistry with Ryan made every scene with them work very well.
 The rest of the cast also bring something special to their parts, and even Stan Lee gets in on the fun in a short, but hilarious cameo that was very appropriate for this type of film.

-I have no issues in stating that this film might be one of the most comic accurate portrayals of a superhero ever brought to the big screen.
+Overall Thoughts: I have no issues in stating that this film might be one of the most comic accurate portrayals of a comic book cahracter ever brought to the big screen.
 Not only does it keep it in line with the character, the film also stands on its own.
-I believe that this may be one of the best superhero films of all time.
+I believe that this may be one of the best comic book films of all time.
 It is a great and goofy comedy that understands exactly what it is and it is original in its approach.
 I strongly suggest you go and see this film with someone you care about.
 I’m certain that they will appreciate it.
 It’s a must see film.